EOxServer/eoxserver/docs/sphinx/en/developers/handling_coverages.rst

 of possible parameters.

-The following example creates a rectified dataset as simple as passing a local path to a data file and a metadatafile and the name of the range type, which unfortunately cannot be identified otherwise at the time being.
+The following example creates a rectified dataset as simple as passing a local path to a data file and a meta-data-file and the name of the range type, which unfortunately cannot be identified otherwise at the time being.
 ::